nathanielwarner/carletonian-wordpress/wp-content/plugins/stops-core-theme-and-plugin-updates/readme.txt

 For additional information and FAQs for Easy Updates Manager <a href="https://easyupdatesmanager.com">check out our website</a>.

 == Changelog ==

+= 9.0.10 - 2021-09-28 =

+* FIX: Inconsistent behaviour of the 'manually update' option of the plugin updates setting (it updated plugins to their major/minor version that shouldn't have happened)
+* FIX: Problematic plugins that cause a PHP fatal error after their automatic updates were downloaded and installed don't get deactivated properly
+* FIX: The email report that falsely reports successful plugin reactivations
+* FIX: Make sure auto update status in the updates screen UI page always reflect the change made from the EUM updates settings page
+* FIX: Unformatted string notice appears on the admin dashboard
+* TWEAK: Simplify 'WordPress core updates` setting by eliminating redundant or unnecessary options whilst preserving user preferences
+* TWEAK: Change the misleading checkbox text label of the WordPress core updates setting that has led to confusion
+* TWEAK: Override WordPress core auto-updates settings by not showing it in the updates screen UI (wp-admin/update-core.php)

 = 9.0.9 - 2021-06-12 =